 The stove method: Pour a few inches of water into a pot.
 Position a bowl over the pot, ensuring that the bottom of the bowl does not touch the water.
 Heat the water to a simmer.
 Turn off the heat and add 2/3 of the chocolate chips to the bowl.
 Stir gently to melt.
 Add the remaining 1/3 of the chocolate a little at a time and stir gently until melted.

-- I recommend eating these granola bars when they’re still slightly chilled or partially frozen since they will start to soften up when left at room temperature for too long.
+- Keep chilled to help them firm up: I recommend eating these granola bars when they’re still slightly chilled or partially frozen since they will start to soften up when left at room temperature for too long.
 If they start to soften up too much, pop them back in the fridge or freezer to allow them to firm up again.
 It’s generally best if you handle these bars while still partially frozen as they can get a little crumbly and sticky when completely thawed.

-- The bars are pretty thick and filling.
+- Make them in advance for meal prep: The bars are pretty thick and filling.
 This recipe makes 24 small bars or 12 large bars.
 It makes a large batch so it’s perfect for meal prep!

 Recipe FAQs

-To make the bars vegan, simply replace the honey with maple syrup, agave nectar or brown rice syrup.
+- To make vegan: Replace the honey with maple syrup, agave nectar or brown rice syrup.

 More healthy bars: